-As a 2016 TCS NYC Marathon runner for Team EFA, George Sanchez is looking forward to supporting his wife as well as raising awareness for endometriosis.
+As a 2016 TCS NYC Marathon runner for Team Endofound, George Sanchez is looking forward to supporting his wife as well as raising awareness for endometriosis.

 Check out George's fundraising page here!

 Endofound: How long have you been running marathons?